peteralcock/WP-Ai/README.md

 # Hemingwai for Wordpress
+This is my latest Wordpress plugin, an Ai-Kit for generating blog content, fine-tuning your own models, and/or running chatbots on your self-hosted Wordpress website.
+I've devided to make it FREE (as in beer) for everyone and their mothers.

+## Features
 "There is nothing noble in being superior to your fellow men.
 True nobility lies in being superior to your former self."

-## Features
-This is an Ai-powered plugin for generating content, fine-tuning models, and running chatbots on your Wordpress site.

 ### NEW!
 Anthropic Integration
 WP-Ai now supports **Anthropic AI** text generation.
 Anthropic AI is a new model that generates human-like text with exceptional quality.
 This integration is available within your favorite WordPress editors, including **Gutenberg, Classic Editor, WooCommerce, WP Bakery,** and **Elementor**.